atlassian/better-ajv-errors/README.md

 ## Differences from `better-ajv-errors`

-- Only targets current Node LTS releases
+- Only targets current Node LTS releases.
-- AJV 8 support
+- AJV 8 support.
+- Default errors stack the error message at the top of the location instead of the bottom.
+  - This helps eliminate long blocks of `^^^^^^` pointers.
-- Up-to-date dependencies
+- Up-to-date dependencies.

 ## Installation